A Guess Isn’t Good Enough for a Jury

 If you suspect your client has PTSD

-PTSD is relatively uncommon.
-Treatment can require a long-term regimen including medication and a constellation of treatment approaches.
+PTSD treatment can require a long-term regimen including medication and a constellation of treatment approaches.

-Dr. Adhia provides Pro-Bono treatment with Physicians for Human Rights, treating victims of human trafficking and sexual slavery.
+Dr. Adhia provides Pro Bono forensic assessments for Physicians for Human Rights, evaluating victims of human trafficking.
 Human trafficking is a severe relative of kidnapping.
-Victims isolated from their liberty and family may manifest a range of symptoms and severe psychiatric conditions.
+Victims isolated from their liberty and family may manifest a range of symptoms and severe psychiatric conditions, including PTSD.

 TRAUMA AND RESPONSE TO TRAUMATIC EVENTS